-The Company holds an unquoted investment, High Power Exploration, which has been valued at £1,619,575 (2020: £2,034,304).
-The value of the investment is derived from a 50% discount to an equity placemenet, agreed in 2019 and completed in March 2021.
+The Company holds an unquoted investment, High Power Exploration, which has been valued at £1,898,148 (2021: £1,619,575).
+The value of the investment is derived from a 50% discount to an equity placement, agreed in 2019 and completed in March 2021.
 In May 2021, a restructure took place where a stock split between HPX and Ivanhoe Electric ("Ivanhoe") for 84.3% and 15.7% respectively.
 Each HPX shareholder received one Ivanhoe share for each HPX share held.
 The Company received 1,000,000 shares in Ivanhoe and retains 1,000,000 shares in HPX.
 Please refer to note 9 for further details.
 This value may not be realised upon liquidation.

-The Company holds unquoted investments, URA Holdings, Gobi Coal and Energy Limited and Samphire Uranium Limited, which have been discounted by 100% (2020: 100%) and valued at £nil, due to the lack of an active market for these shares and the reduced commercial activity of these companies, using significant judgement applied by the Directors.
+The Company holds unquoted investments, URA Holdings, Gobi Coal & Energy Limited and Samphire Uranium Limited, which have been discounted by 100% (2021: 100%) and valued at £nil, due to the lack of an active market for these shares and the reduced commercial activity of these companies, using significant judgement applied by the Directors.
 Gobi Coal and Energy Limited is an unquoted company with low commercial activity due to the collapse of its target market.
-Samphire Uranium Limited demerged from Uranium SA Limited, operates as a stand-alone unquoted public company and is currently holding commercial activity until the recovery of the uranium market.
-The Company's quoted investments are considered to be readily realisable.
+Samphire Uranium Limited demerged from Uranium SA Limited, operates as a stand-alone unquoted public company and its commercial activities are currently on hold until the recovery of the uranium market.
+The Company's quoted investments are readily realisable.

-The Company holds unquoted warrants which have been valued at £580,914 (2020: £163,509) at the year end.
+The Company holds unquoted warrants which have been valued at £94,681 (2021: £580,914) at the year end.
 The values of the warrants have been determined by the Investment Adviser using the Black Scholes Model.
 This value may not be realised upon liquidation.